nest/nest-docker/README.md

     sh run.sh provision VERSION

+Be careful with the version 'all'.
+This really takes a long time.

-After every build of a NEST docker image there are two more images - the one with the name of the NEST version (e.g. 'nest/nest-docker-master') and another without any name.
+After every build of a NEST docker image, there are two more images - the one with the name of the NEST version (e.g. 'nest/nest-docker-master') and another without any name.
 The latest you can delete.
-If you want to know more about these so called 'multi-stage builds', find more information here:
+More information about this so called 'multi-stage build' here:
 <https://docs.docker.com/develop/develop-images/multistage-build/>

 ### 2 - Run